eclipse-ankaios/ankaios/doc/docs/usage/tutorial-vehicle-signals.md

       commandOptions: ["--net=host"]
 ```

-This defines a workload `databroker` which should be scheduled on agent `agent_A` (default agent name when using standard installation procedure) using the runtime `podman`.
+This defines a workload `databroker` to be scheduled on agent `agent_A` (default agent name when using standard installation procedure) using the runtime `podman`.
-For the other attributes see the [reference documentation](https://eclipse-ankaios.github.io/ankaios/latest/reference/startup-configuration/#configuration-structure).
+See the [reference documentation](https://eclipse-ankaios.github.io/ankaios/latest/reference/startup-configuration/#configuration-structure) for the other attributes.

 Let's have a look at the `runtimeConfig` which in this case is specific for the `podman` runtime.

 * `image: ghcr.io/eclipse/kuksa.val/databroker:0.4.2` specifies the container image according to the OCI image format.
-Luckily the Kuksa.val project already provides an image for the databroker which we can use here.
+Fortunately, the Kuksa.val project already provides an image for the databroker that we can use here.
 * `commandArgs: ["--insecure"]`: These are command arguments which are passed to the container, in this case to the container's entrypoint.
-As we do not use authentication for the databroker we pass the argument `--insecure`.
+As we are not using authentication for the databroker we pass the argument `--insecure`.
 * `commandOptions: ["--net=host"]`: These options are passed to the `podman run` command.
-For the databroker we want to use the host network.
+We want to use the host network for the databroker.

 Store the Ankaios manifest listed above in a file `databroker.yaml`.

-Now let's start the workload:
+Then start the workload:

 ```shell
 ank apply databroker.yaml